TS Grewal Solution Class 12 Chapter 2 Financial Statement Analysis

 Answer:

-Financial Statement Analysis means a systematic process of analysing the financial information in the financial statements to understand and make decisions regarding the operations of the enterprise.
-It is helpful for:
+Financial statement analysis refers to a methodical process of analyzing the financial data in the financial statements to comprehend and make judgments about the business operations.
+It is beneficial for

 Question 7.
 What is meant by analysis of financial statements?
 What is importance of Shareholders and Employees?